zilexa/Homeserver/README.md

 ***

 ### Step 7 - Configure & run Backups
 Critical to enjoy the benefits of hosting your own server is the reliability of data storage and the ability to quickly recover a system (simply using your docker folder containing the folders you mount into containers).
-Follow the Backup Guide](https://github.com/zilexa/Homeserver/tree/master/Filesystems-guide).
+Follow the [Backup Guide](https://github.com/zilexa/Homeserver/tree/master/Backups-guide).

 ***